PSK01dotnet/PoloTweaks/README.md

 > [!WARNING]
 > This mod uses a custom config system that will not work with r2modman.
 You are expected to edit the config file by hand in a text editor.
 I am not going to help you if you struggle with the TOML syntax - it is heavily documented on the internet.

+> [!NOTE]
+> PSK01.net here, all credit goes to NotNite, all i did was add a shitty width parameter to the trails, might add more in the future i guess.

 Create a config file named  `PoloTweaks.toml` in your BepInEx config directory.
 The config is split into modules.
 Each module has an ID associated with it, an enabled toggle, and the config options (if any).

 ### `fov`